Limited Audio Series · 8 Episodes

 With Sheryl Hilliard Tucker

-My stepmother helped me move toward a more authentic version of myself, not the version that fits most easily, or gets the most approval, or makes the room most comfortable, but the version that is actually true.
+My stepmother helped me move toward a more authentic version of myself: not the version that fits most easily, or gets the most approval, or makes the room most comfortable, but the version that is actually true.
 Narrative authority.
 The right to take up space.
 The difference between performing and being.
 That was just the start.
 Having an early sense of narrative authority is one thing.
 Keeping it intact across decades of professional life is another.
 Being yourself out loud, fully, without the apology that so many high-achieving people learn as a form of self-protection, is both an inheritance and a responsibility.

 Send this to someone who has been making themselves smaller in rooms that should be holding all of them.